 Here are the most wallet-friendly whiskeys (and whiskies).
 You’ll see the best bourbons, best rye whiskeys, best Scotch whisky, best Canadian whisky, best RTD whiskey, and best Irish whiskey.

-Evan shows up on lists like this all of the time, and deservedly so.
-At $14 for a bottle, you really can’t go wrong.
+Evan Williams shows up on lists like this all the time, and deservedly so.
 Drop an ice cube or two in and you’re set.
 The flavor profile is what you expect in a bourbon — vanilla, caramel, oak — and you don’t need to add much (if anything) to make it drinkable.

 For a long time (over 50 years), Four Roses didn’t make bourbon.
-Instead, they produced a blended whiskey that, if you ask someone who has had it (this writer included), they will tell you it’s pretty bad.
-Thankfully in 2002, Four Roses got back to their roots and began making bourbon again.
+Instead, the brand produced a blended whiskey that, if you ask someone who has had it (this writer included), they will tell you is pretty bad.
+Thankfully in 2002, Four Roses got back to its roots and began making bourbon again.

 This is, according to most, the best budget rye you can find.
 Used in countless bars, Old Overholt is everything you want in a rye without having to shell out too much.
 Black pepper and other spice notes make for a flavorful, somewhat intense whiskey that goes perfectly in pretty much any rye cocktail you can think of.

 A bit rarer than Old Overholt, but well worth it if you happen upon it on the shelf, Wild Turkey’s 81 Rye is sweet on the front before displaying the characteristic rye spice notes.
 A little lower in alcohol than other spirits on this list (this 81-proof rye clocks in at 40.55% ABV), it still packs a flavorful punch, bolstered by Alligator Char in the barrels, which imparts a little smokiness to the liquid.
 And if you feel like dishing out a little bit more for a rye, here are the best options under $50.